 When you create or update records for entities that enabled for duplicate detection.
-This includes records created with Dynamics 365 for Outlook and tracked in Dynamics 365 for Customer Engagement apps web application.
-The duplicate detection dialog is only displayed for the records created or updated in the Customer Engagement apps user interface (UI).
+This includes records created with Dynamics 365 for Outlook and tracked in the web application.
+The duplicate detection dialog is only displayed for the records created or updated in the user interface (UI).
 For example, for records created by a workflow, the duplicate detection dialog is not displayed.

-Dynamics 365 for Customer Engagement apps has the ability to detect duplicates for the updated UI entities when you create or update records using entity forms or grid views in the Customer Engagement apps web application.
+Customer engagement apps have the ability to detect duplicates for the updated UI entities when you create or update records using entity forms or grid views in the web application.

 When Dynamics 365 for Outlook goes from offline to online.